lakshani-98/ThingsBoard_Integration/README.md

-# ThinsBoard Sensor Dashboard API
+# ThingsBoard Sensor Dashboard API
 This is a Flask application that provides secure access to ThingsBoard sensor dashboards using JWT-based authentication.
 The API allows users to generate access tokens and retrieve dashboard links for sensors based on predefined customer-to-sensor mappings.

 **Features**